-Spontaneous miscarriage is thought to be quite common, but it is not easy to study the risk in most countries due to inadequate registration.
-Norway is one of the few countries where it is possible to study miscarriages at the population level based on national health registers.
+Miscarriage is thought to be quite common but it is not easy to study the risk in most countries due to inadequate registration.
+Norway is one of the few countries where it is possible to study miscarriages at the population level based on national health registries.

 There were a total of 421,201 pregnancies during the study period.
-The risk of a pregnancy ending in miscarriage was 12.8%.
-The proportion of pregnancies that ended in miscarriage was lowest among women between 25-29 years (10%), increased sharply after 30 years, and 53% of pregnancies among women who were 45 or older ended with miscarriage.
+The risk of a pregnancy ending in miscarriage was 12.8 per cent.
+The proportion of pregnancies that ended in miscarriage was lowest among women between 25-29 years (10 per cent), increased sharply after 30 years, and 53 per cent of pregnancies among women who were 45 or older ended in miscarriage.
 There was also a strong repeat risk for miscarriage.
-Compared to women pregnant for the first time, the risk of new spontaneous abortion increased by 50% after a miscarriage, and there was twice as much risk of spontaneous abortion if the woman had two previous spontaneous abortions, and there were four times higher risk among them with three previous abortions.
+Compared to women pregnant for the first time, the risk of new miscarriage increased by 50 per cent after one previous miscarriage, there was a doubled risk if the woman had two previous miscarriages and there was a four times higher risk among women with three previous miscarriages.

 Earlier pregnancy complications also gave a higher risk of miscarriage.
-Women who had experienced a premature birth, delivery by caesarean section, or gestational diabetes in the previous pregnancy had an increased risk of miscarriage in the next.
-In addition, women who were classified with poor fetal growth when she was born herself had a somewhat increased risk of miscarriage as an adult.
+Women who had experienced a premature birth, delivery by Caesarean section, or gestational diabetes in the previous pregnancy had an increased risk of miscarriage in the next.
+In addition, women who had themselves been classified with poor fetal growth had a somewhat increased risk of miscarriage as an adult.